GnatyukVolodja/shop-dist/README.md

-# shop-dist - put the project on the server
+put the project on the server